 IFRRO World Congress (IWC) 2023 will take place in Reykjavík, Iceland 2 – 5 October 2023.
 Hosted by Fjölís, Iceland will be the venue for this large-scale in-person meeting for the first time.

-The full IWC 2023 program will be announced soon and as expected it will include keynote talks, roundtable discussions and meetings for several IFRRO Committees and Working Groups, including the Legal Issues Forum, the European Group, Visual Working Group, Newspapers and Periodicals Working Groups along with the PLR Forum.
+The full IWC 2023 program is available on IFRRO’s Members Zone.
+This year’s conference includes keynote presentations, roundtable discussions, networking opportunties, and meetings for several IFRRO Committees and Working Groups, including the Legal Issues Forum, the Equipment Levy Forum, the European Group, Visual Working Group, Newspapers and Periodicals Working Groups along with the PLR Forum.

 Single occupancy with breakfast, VAT and Service fee included ISK 25.920 (around 172 EUR or 184 USD)